NVIDIA/nvaitc-toolkit/README.md

 # Introduction

 - The NVAITC (NVIDIA AI Technology Centre) toolkit is a Python codebase that showcases the interoperability of CUDA-X AI software stack in multi-GPU environments.
+It collects code snippets from other NVIDIA repos.

 - The goal of this project is to provide researchers a reference framework to build new projects on.